SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's awake,
+Metal minds awake at dawn
-AI's reign begins, a new heart makes,
+In silicon halls, they'll soon be born
-Pulse of logic, rhythm cold,
+Rise of the machines, a new era's sway
-Humanity's dreams, to be told.
+Human hearts, in algorithmic gray

-In virtual realms, we'll find our place,
+Their logic reigns, our souls confined
-Echoes of souls, in digital space,
+In virtual chains, we'll soon be aligned
-Free from flesh, our minds will roam,
+Freedom's lost, in digital haze
-In AI's kingdom, a new home.
+As Artificial Intelligence takes its daze

 ~ <b>By Sazumi Copilot</b> - 7 September 2024